 ESG Impact Framework

 Sustainalytics’ ESG Impact Framework comprises six themes, which are aligned with the SDGs: Climate Action, Healthy Ecosystems, Resource Security, Basic Needs, Human Development and Leadership & Collaboration.
-This framework shapes our understanding of our impact focused product suite.
+This framework covers all the direct and indirect potential environmental and social impacts of an entity.

 A Single Market Standard